 Paul Thomas Anderson Just Directed an Adam Sandler Netflix Special

+Paul Thomas Anderson Just Directed (Part of) an Adam Sandler Netflix Special

 Posted on Wednesday, April 11th, 2018 by Ethan Anderton

-Note: UPDATE: We’ve got clarification on Paul Thomas Anderson’s involvement with this project that you can learn about at the end of the story.
-UPDATE: Netflix reached out to let us know that Steven Brill (Mr. Deeds, Little Nicky) is being credited with directing Adam Sandler’s Netflix special.
-However, Paul Thomas Anderson filmed a portion of the stand-up set recorded on April 10.
-That makes us considerably less excited than we were before.
-Carry on.